So You Think You Can Dance (American TV series) season 14

 So You Think You Can Dance, an American dance competition show, returned for its fourteenth season on Monday, June 12, 2017.
 The new season's judge panel once again features series creator Nigel Lythgoe (who also serves as executive producer), as well as the return of ballroom expert Mary Murphy, along with new permanent member Vanessa Hudgens joining the panel of judges, while Cat Deeley continues in her role as host for a thirteenth consecutive season.

 Auditions

-Open auditions for season 14 were held in two cities beginning in March 2017.
+Open auditions for season 14 were held in two cities beginning in March 2014.

 All-stars

-The season will consist of All-stars acting as judges for the Academy round who, after each individual dance style challenge, select dancers to join their team of four dancers.
-They will ultimately each choose one dancer at the end of Academy who will move on to compete in the live shows.
+The season will consist of All-stars acting as judges for the Academy round who, after each individual dance style challenge, select contestants to join their team of four contestants.
+They will ultimately each choose one contestants at the end of Academy who will move on to compete in the live shows.